 The user searches on Google – “Mont Blanc Watches”

-Moreover, let’s give a view to all the figures below
+Moreover, let’s give a view of all the figures below

 - 73% of mobile internet users say that they left the website because of slow loading.

 - 47% of consumers expect a web page to load in 2 seconds or less.

 - 40% of people abandon a website that takes more than 3 seconds to load.

 - A 1-second delay in page response can result in a 7% reduction in conversions.

 - If an e-commerce site is making $100,000 per day, a 1-second page delay could potentially cost you $2.5 million in lost sales every year

 Speed!
 Yes, speed can be one of an essential factor for the rise and fall of your conversion rate.
 There’s no doubt that website speed is critical for the business success rate.
 In case you are working on a WordPress Website development, it can be hard to get the desired speed site if you are unconscious about the factors that hamper your sites speed.
 Usually, badly written plugins, huge size image, and bloated themes are the cause.